apache/sedona/docs/tutorial/raster.md

 ### Resample raster data

-Sedona allows you to resample raster data using different interpolation methods like nearest neighbor, bilinear, and bicubic to change the cell size or align raster grids, using [RS_Resample](../../api/sql/Raster-operators/#rs_resample).
+Sedona allows you to resample raster data using different interpolation methods like the nearest neighbor, bilinear, and bicubic to change the cell size or align raster grids, using [RS_Resample](../../api/sql/Raster-operators/#rs_resample).

 ```sql
 SELECT RS_Resample(rast, 50, -50, -13063342, 3992403.75, true, "bicubic")